didimoner/optimal-valuation-bidder/README.md

 3. Not enough money to make an optimal bid - save money (bid 0).

 #### Bids
-**The first bid** is `V/2`, because if win then net earning is V/2, if loss then I saved V/2 of M for future bids.
+**The first bid** is `V/2`, because if win then net earning is V/2, if loss then I saved V/2 of cash for future bids.

 Then, define what valuation to use: optimal or base. **Optimal valuation** is used when target number of products is not yet acquired.
-Otherwise, use  **base valuation** to get a chance to win product surplus and save money.
+Otherwise, use  **Base valuation** to get a chance to win product surplus and save money.

-**The default bid** is a random number between AVG and V if `AVG < V`.
+**Default bid** is a random number between AVG and V if `AVG < V`.
 Otherwise, bid 1 (just to counter opponent's possible zero bid).
 If there is not enough cash to cover the bid, save money (bid 0).

 **Counter bid** takes place when the opponent has less cash balance than my current valuation.
 It makes sense to bid `opponent's M + 1` in order to definitely win the round.
-If own M is equal to opponent's M, bid the whole amount to get a tie.
+If own cash balance is equal to opponent's cash balance, bid the whole amount to get a tie.
-Finally, if there is not enough M to cover the bid, save money (bid 0).
+Finally, if there is not enough cash to cover the bid, save money (bid 0).

 **Last chance bid** is used when there is only one round left to win or lose.
 It secures victory in case of winning and avoids instant losing in the other case.